Senior team captain Peyton Walsh received three awards, including the award named after Hall of Famer Ed Peery.

 Sharratt guided Air Force to an 11-4 dual record during the 2013 campagin.
 Four Falcons qualified for the NCAA Championship, including VonOhlen who became just the third four-time NCAA qualifier in program history.
 VonOhlen, who finished in the top 12 despite battling a significant shoulder injury, was joined at the national tournament by West Regional champions Josh Kreimier and Dylan Hyder and WWC Freshman of the Year Josh Martinez.

-This past season, Sharratt led the Falcons to an 11-6-3 record and a third-place finish at the NCAA West Regional.
+In 2013-14, Sharratt led the Falcons to an 11-6-3 record and a third-place finish at the NCAA West Regional.
 Senior 133-pound Greg Rinker captured the individual title at 133 points, while Josh Martinez (125) and freshman Natrelle Demison (149) finished as the runner-up at their respective weight class.
 Once again, four Falcons earned NCAA Tournament bids, including Martinez who became just the 12th wrestler in school history to earn an NCAA Tournament bid at least three times.

 Sharratt’s influence has been notable off the mat as well.
 Josh Larson served as the Cadet Wing Commander in the spring of 2011, supporting the team’s leadership role in military development.
 Academically, the Falcons have been consistently in the top 10 percent of the NCAA APR (Academic Progress Rate) rankings among all Division I wrestling institutions, while earning NWCA All-Academic honors as a team in 2009.
 In addition, Stephen Crozier was named to the NWCA All-Academic team in 2008 and 2009, and was also a three-time member of the WWC All-Academic team.
 In 2013, the Falcons had two more wrestlers earn NWCA All-Academic honors.